ecolijah/vercel-clone/README.md

 **Request Handler**:

-(I did not want to pay for the EC2 instance to host it remotely, so I just emulated it on my machine, but it is essentially the same process.)
+(I did not want to keep paying for the EC2 instance to host it remotely, so I just hosted it locally, but it is essentially the same process.)

 - A simple express server is started and listening on port 3001.
 - A global catch route is listening for any requests that are pointed to my machine on port 3001.